 Admission to MOT Program for UF Pre-OT Health Science Students

-January 15: Summer A start (includes Health Science pre-OT track applicants)
+The application deadline is January 15th: Summer C start (includes Health Science pre-OT track applicants only)

 Applicants must meet the criteria for admission to the Graduate School.
 They also must demonstrate a commitment to graduate study, complete all the prerequisites and meet other program specific admission criteria.
 You will need to complete two applications:

 - one to the University of Florida, Office of Graduate Admissions

 - one to the Department of Occupational Therapy via OTCAS

 Apply to the University of Florida Graduate School on-line.
 Your application must be complete, transcripts and test scores received, and application fee paid to the Office of Graduate Admissions before you can be admitted.

 The Office of Graduate Admissions must receive official transcripts from each post-secondary institution you attended.
 Former UF students do not need to request UF transcripts for Graduate School Admission.

 Official GRE test scores must be reported to UF directly by the Educational Testing Service.
 The university code for the University of Florida is 5812.

 These instructions apply to the on-line UF Graduate Admissions application only!
 Names and addresses do not need to be entered on University Graduate On-line application.
 The department will access your recommendations through OTCAS.